wearefair/k8-cross-cluster-controller/README.md

 # Cross Cluster Controller (Deprecated)

-A custome Kubernetes controller for multi-cluster service discovery and routing.
+A custom Kubernetes controller for multi-cluster service discovery and routing.

 [Google Slides](https://docs.google.com/presentation/d/10XcKahvyRkGChDhB0DNTrbZwcdt2RHnkY_wg7McrGSI/edit?usp=sharing) on the history and architecture of the project.